Suncoast Community High School: Computer Science

 The Computer Science (CS) program is designed for students who wish to major in the fields of computer science or computer engineering.
 It aims to teach students skills essential to the aforementioned disciplines; skills such as problem-solving, critical thinking skills, and object oriented design.
 Core computer science courses include study in the areas of: database design, object-oriented programming, algorithms, data structures, abstraction, program analysis, graphical user interfaces, and applications of computer science to the real world.
-Through the program, students learn mainly Java and T-SQL, as well as Node.js, JavaScript, and C++ to some extent.
+Through the program, students learn Java and T-SQL.

-The computer science courses that CS students take are: AP Computer Science Principles, AP Computer Science, Java Database Programming, and IB Computer Studies HL.
+The computer science courses that CS students take are: Java Programming Essentials, AP Computer Science A, Java Database Programming, and Java Programming Capstone.
 Students have the opportunity to take the MTA Database Fundamentals certification exam in the Java Database Programming class.

-Students wishing to enter the CS program are required to have a 3.0 GPA and Algebra 1 as well as Geometry Honors completed, with a minimum of a "B" final grade in said courses.
+Students wishing to enter the CS program are required to have a 3.0 GPA and math up to and including Geometry Honors completed.

 Comprehensive Coding Projects

-In their junior and senior years, CS students are required to complete a junior project and senior project, respectively.
+In their senior year, CS students are required to complete a senior project.

-The junior project requires juniors to seek out a client and develop a program that solves the problem the client presents.
-The project should represent the culmination of three years of learning in the CS program.
-Organizational prerequisites tasks such as a product backlog, sprint backlog, and UML diagram are required to be completed before starting the project.
-They are also expected to make and adhere to a sprint plan and have regularly scheduled meetings with their client to get feedback on their progress.
-This project serves as the Internal Assessment for their IB Computer Studies HL class.

-The senior project requires seniors to work in teams of 3-5 on a project of their own personal choice; however, it must be of sufficient complexity.
+The senior project requires seniors to work in teams of 3–5 on a project of their own personal choice; however, it must be of sufficient complexity.
 Prerequisite tasks required are the same as the junior project's tasks.
-Unlike the junior project's partial adaptation of the Agile Scrum development model, the senior project features it fully.
+The senior project features Agile Scrum development model fully.
 As a result of this, the team must make burn down charts and evaluate their performance; modification of the remaining sprints may be necessary.
 At the end, the projects are presented to and judged by a panel consisting of members from the local industry, business, and educational community.